Parigoritis – Kyprovasa – Profitis Ilias – Parigoritis

 You will be heading in a generally south-easterly direction all the way back to Kyprovasa, so keep this in mind.

-Take the track to Vavatsinia (the first dogleg right, heading downhill) and in another ten minutes (4 hours 55 minutes) you will arrive at a spring: ‘Kakarmata Vrisi tou Petri 670m’.
+Take the track to Vavatsinia (the first dogleg right, heading downhill) and in another ten minutes (4 hours 55 minutes) you will arrive at a beautiful spring with benches and drinking water: ‘Kakarmata Vrisi tou Petri 670m’.
+[GPS: 34.55159N, 33.14248E] A lovely place to rest awhile.

 A signpost here indicates ‘Kyprovasa 5km Vavatsinia 6km and Profitis Ilias 3km’.
 Follow the track back to Kyprovasa.

-Birds seen on this walk: Blackcap, Chukar, Coal Tit, Cyprus Wheatear, Hooded Crow, House Sparrow, Jay, Kestrel, Orphean Warbler, Sardinian Warbler, Short-toed Treecreeper, Stonechat, Wheatear, Willow Warbler, Wood Pigeon,
+Birds seen on this walk: Blackbird, Blackcap, Cettis Warbler, Chaffinch, Chukar, Coal Tit, Cyprus Warbler, Cyprus Wheatear, Goldfinch, Great Tit, Hooded Crow, House Martin, House Sparrow, Jay, Kestrel, Masked Shrike, Nightjar, Orphean Warbler, Sardinian Warbler, Serin, Short-toed Treecreeper, Siskin, Stonechat, Wheatear, Willow Warbler, Wood Pigeon, Woodchat Shrike,